Belgian soya burger: local product, sustainable production chain

 Simon Colembie began the move to organic cultivation a few years ago.
 Adding soya has allowed him to expand the crop rotation on his fields, improving soil quality as well as his income.
 If the same crops are always planted in the same place, this strips the nutrients from the soil.
 Soya extracts nitrogen from the air and enriches the soil, so additional fertilisation is no longer required.
-Colembie's first harvest in October 2018 produced a very promising 2.5 tonnes of soya beans and he sowed another hectare of organic soya this spring.
+Colembie's first harvest in October 2018 produced a very promising 2.5 tonnes of soya beans.
+A second harvest followed in 2019, and in the spring of 2020 Colembie sowed another hectare of organic soya.

 Sustainable and pioneering

 Developing the Belgian soya harvest and discovering what works requires a pioneering mindset.
 What soya varieties will grow best over here?
 When should we be planting?
 When should we be harvesting?
 When should we be harvesting?
 We are working with our partners – including Research and Advice in Agriculture and Horticulture (Inagro), the Institute for Agricultural and Fisheries Research (ILVO) and KU Leuven – to get behind “home-grown” soya.
 Growing the crop locally reduces what we need to import from North and South America, so the product immediately becomes more sustainable.
 Soya is also a nutritious crop, as it has a high protein content and is easy to digest, making it a great choice for plant-based meat substitutes.